Robinson Crusoe Road Trip

-Daniel Defoe's Robinson Crusoe is 300 years old and its themes and images go deep in our culture, but what future for this novel of slavery and imperialism?
-Emma Smith investigates
+Daniel Defoe's Robinson Crusoe is 300 years old and its themes and images run deep in our culture.
+What future for this novel of slavery and imperialism?
+Emma Smith investigates.

 It's exactly 300 years since Daniel Defoe published Robinson Crusoe on April 25th 1719.
 Never out of print, the novel's themes and images go deep into our culture, from Karl Marx and James Joyce to Desert Island Discs and Love Island.
 Emma Smith sets off on a road-trip to trace its popularity across the centuries but also to ask whether Defoe's defence of slavery makes it too unpalatable a read today.
 Might this be the end of the road for Robinson Crusoe?

 She's delighted to discovers a fabulous read, the intriguing suggestion of a more radical novel-that-might-have-been, and huge potential for a rewrite.